mewna/raindrop/README.md

 ## Usage

+Raindrop is available as a Docker image: https://hub.docker.com/r/mewna/raindrop/

 Raindrop uses Redis via [Lace](https://github.com/queer/lace) for building a cluster of generators.
 Use the following env. vars to run:

 ```Bash